togaritogarikun/setting/README.md

 - gnuplot5.2.5
 - lua

-The commands for the installation of additional packages (
+ommands for the installation of additional packages (
 - toyviewer
 - line
 - slack